Julie-Montague/Financial_Health_Prediction_Challenge/README.md

 #### 7.4.2.
 Optuna Weight Optimization
 Instead of using a naive simple average (e.g., giving LightGBM, XGBoost, and CatBoost an equal 33% say), the engine leverages **Optuna (Tree-structured Parzen Estimator)**.
 Optuna runs hundreds of trials on the validation probabilities to discover the mathematically perfect fractional weights.
 For example, if LightGBM captured a vital macroeconomic trend, Optuna might dynamically assign it 55% voting power, while relegating CatBoost to 15%.

-> **⚠️ The Optuna Caveat (Handling Non-Determinism):** > It is important to note that Optuna’s Tree-structured Parzen Estimator (TPE) is inherently stochastic.
+> **The Optuna Caveat (Handling Non-Determinism):** > It is important to note that Optuna’s Tree-structured Parzen Estimator (TPE) is inherently stochastic.
 Because it explores the hyperparameter space randomly, it can arrive at slightly different final weights on every run - even if the underlying models and their validation scores do not change.
 Furthermore, in an ensemble, multiple distinct weight combinations can frequently yield the exact same optimal F1-score.

 > **The Solution:** To prevent this non-determinism from altering our final submission, we treated Optuna purely as an exploratory tool.
 Once the absolute highest cross-validation score was achieved, the resulting optimal weights were frozen, exported to a `.json` file, and hardcoded into the final submission notebook to guarantee 100% reproducibility.

 #### 7.4.3.
 Probability Fusion & Final Argmax
-Once the "Golden Weights" are discovered, the pipeline extracts the raw continuous probabilities (confidence levels) from the Top K models on the unseen Test Set.
+Once the optimal weights are discovered, the pipeline extracts the raw continuous probabilities (confidence levels) from the Top K models on the unseen Test Set.
 These probabilities are multiplied by their respective Optuna weights and stacked together.
 Finally, the default `Argmax` function collapses this fused probability matrix into the final discrete predictions (`Low`, `Medium`, `High`), yielding a submission that is significantly more robust than any individual model could achieve alone.

 #### 7.4.4.
 The Hedged Fusion (Raw + Purified Blending)
 The final step of the pipeline mitigates the risks of both underfitting and overfitting to noise.
 We generate two separate Optuna-weighted ensembles: one trained on the **Raw Data** and one trained on the **Cleanlab Purified Data**.
 By fusing their probabilities together (e.g., a 50% Raw / 50% Clean split), we create a "Hedged Ensemble."
 The Raw models act as a grounded anchor to the true, messy real-world distribution, while the Purified models act as a precise mathematical corrector, pulling the predictions back into bounds when the raw models become overconfident on tricky, noisy edge cases.